-Gourmet Homemade Mustard Recipe
+How to Make Gourmet Homemade Mustard – Easy Recipe

-Three ingredients, five minutes of mixing, and in a couple days?
+Three simple ingredients, five minutes of mixing, and in a couple of days?
 DIY gourmet mustard!
 This homemade mustard recipe – a whole grain mustard – is mind-bogglingly easy and will add a kick to so many meals.

 Try making your own homemade mayonnaise, too!